-In connection with the offering, the investors in the private placement agreed to cancel preferred investment options to purchase up to an aggregate of 8,000,000 shares of common stock of the Company which were previously issued to the investors in July 2022.
+In connection with the offering, the investors in the private placement agreed to cancel preferred investment options to purchase up to an aggregate o£,000,000 shares of common stock of the Company which were previously issued to the investors in July 2022.

-As compensation to Wainwright, as the exclusive placement agent in connection with the November 2022 Offering, the Company also issued to designees of the Wainwright preferred investment options to purchase up to 157,915 shares of common stock ("November 2022 Placement Options").
+As compensation to H.C.
+Wainwright & Co., LLC in consideration for serving as the exclusive placement agent in connection with the November 2022 Offering (the "Placement Agent"), the Company issued the Placement Agent preferred investment options to purchase up to 157,915 shares of common stock ("November 2022 Placement Options").
 The November 2022 Placement Options have substantially the same terms as the Series C Preferred Investment Options, except that the November 2022 Placement Options have an exercise price equal to \$3.578365 per share and expire on the third anniversary from the date of the commencement of sales in the November 2022 Offering.